 - Are we targeting the right people?
 Yes!

-And if you aren't getting a lower conversion rate or if your Facebook ads aren't converting, then you need to look at your landing page and change it.
+If you aren't getting a lower conversion rate or if your Facebook ads aren't converting, then you need to look at your landing page and change it.
 Maybe the images need to be match?
 Copy needs to match?
 Review, test and continue to tweak.

 Those are a few tips I have if your Facebook Ads aren't converting.
 I'm sure there are more, but that is what is coming to me right now.
 What's going on with your Facebook Ads?
 What have you found that has worked with you?
 Share it below in the comments section.